-This detail page in my app is, on the face of it, very simple.
-Part of it comprises a container, which is populated with data from Google Firebase, in order to make the elements of the container engaging and useful.
-You can tap the YouTube Video to play it, tap the buttons to invoke the relevant engagement methods with the entity for which the information has been populated from Firebase.
-The YouTube Player component from FlutterFlow is very nice, and all it needs is the URL to the video to work with.
+The detail page in question is, on the face of it, very simple.
+Part of it comprises a container populated with data from Google Firebase, making the elements engaging and useful.
+You can tap the YouTube video to play it, and tap buttons to invoke the relevant engagement methods for the entity whose information has been pulled from Firebase.
+The YouTube Player component in FlutterFlow is excellent — all it needs is the URL of the video to work with.

 Container for YouTube Player and engagement method buttons

-A FlutterFlow container based widget comprising a YouTube player, and button based links in a row to the engagement methods of Twitter, YouTube, Facebook and phone call.
+A FlutterFlow container-based widget comprising a YouTube player, and button-based links in a row to the engagement methods of Twitter/X, YouTube, Facebook and phone call.

 Screenshot from FlutterFlow designer